Gemini runtime authorization

 }Policy rules

-Define authorization policies in YAML.
+Define policies in YAML.
 Rules evaluate tool calls against conditions like argument values, context, and rate limits.

 version: "1.0"